core-wg/oscore/draft-ietf-core-object-security.md

 For example, if the algorithm AES-CCM-16-64-128 (see Section 10.2 in {{RFC8152}}) is used, the integer value for alg_aead is 10, the value for L is 16 for keys and 13 for the Common IV.

 Note that {{RFC5869}} specifies that if the salt is not provided, it is set to a string of zeros.
 For implementation purposes, not providing the salt is the same as setting the salt to the empty byte string.
-OSCORE sets the salt default value to empty byte string, which in {{RFC5869}} is converted to a string of zeroes (see Section 2.2 of {{RFC5869}}).
+OSCORE sets the salt default value to empty byte string, which is converted to a string of zeroes (see Section 2.2 of {{RFC5869}}).

 ### Initial Sequence Numbers and Replay Window {#initial-replay}